 Sneezing, red eyes and a running nose.
-These are all signs and symptoms of that dreaded condition, hay fever.
+These are all signs and symptoms of dreaded hay fever.

 Although there's currently no cure for hay fever, most people are able to relieve symptoms with self-help treatments and a range of medicines.

-To help you keep your hay fever at bay, we've rounded up a range of tricks and tips....
+To help keep your hay fever at bay, we've rounded up a range of tricks and tips....

 Medicines which might help combat hay fever

-According to the NHS, antihistamines would be one of the ways in which you could treat some of the symptoms of hay fever.
+According to the NHS, antihistamines are one of the best ways to treat some of the symptoms of hay fever.